-Once the tank drawing was finalised, Terra Cat approved an order of the first base tank, Fuelchief manufactured this accordingly and dispatched the tank to them for their power generation client.
+Once the tank drawing was finalised, Terra Power Systems approved an order of the first two base tanks, Fuelchief manufactured these accordingly and dispatched the tanks to them for client.
 The feedback was brilliant.
-The base tanks were commissioned to site and fitted perfectly beneath the CAT generator, leaving Terra Cat's client extremely satisfied.
+The base tanks were commissioned to site and fitted perfectly beneath the Caterpillar generator, leaving Terra Power Systems client extremely satisfied.

-Due to the first base tank customised perfectly to the generator and is fit for purpose, the clients' confidence in Terra Cat's proactiveness was further strengthened.
-In turn the collaboration with Terra Cat has also strengthened the relationship with Fuelchief as they were able to come to the table as a supplier that could meet expectations in a timely manner.
+Due to the first base tanks being customised perfectly to the generator and are fit for purpose, the clients' confidence in Terra Power Systems proactiveness was further strengthened.
+In turn the collaboration with Terra Power Systems has also strengthened the relationship with Fuelchief as they were able to come to the table as a supplier that could meet expectations in a timely manner.